 Composition agreements with haircuts of up to 50 per cent or term extension (or conversion into PPL) of up to five years require a majority of 50 per cent of ordinary unsecured claims.
-This threshold is 60 per cent for secured and generally privileged claims.
-Any other content requires a 65 per cent majority threshold for ordinary unsecured creditors and 75 per cent for secured and generally privileged creditors.
+Any other content requires a 65 per cent majority threshold for ordinary unsecured creditors.
 A simple majority is sufficient if there is full payment within no more than three years or immediate payment with a haircut lower than 20 per cent.
 A specific voting rule is established for syndicated creditors.
 The whole syndicate accepts the composition agreement if 75 per cent of participants favour the proposal, unless a lower majority is provided in the syndicated agreement.Sale of business unit (pre-pack sales)

-Pursuant to the SIA, the business unit can be sold off at any time during the insolvency proceedings with the authorisation of the insolvency administrator and court approval (usually through online auctions, although direct sales or sales through a specialised entity are also possible).
-Moreover, the SIA provides a specific type of accelerated pre-packaged sale when a debtor, together with its request for insolvency, files a binding offer by a creditor or third party for the purchase of one or several business units.
+Pursuant to the New Spanish Insolvency Act, the business unit can be sold off at any time during the insolvency proceedings with the authorisation of the insolvency administrator and court approval (usually through online auctions, although direct sales or sales through a specialised entity are also possible).
+Moreover, the New Spanish Insolvency Act provides a specific type of accelerated pre-packaged sale when a debtor, together with its request for insolvency, files a binding offer by a creditor or third party for the purchase of one or several business units.

 The offeree needs to assume the obligation to continue or resume the business activity pertaining to the business unit during, at least, three years.
 Breach of this duty can entail damage claims by any affected party.

 The business unit can also be transferred free of any liens and security interests (although the purchaser may elect to assume secured financial contracts, in which case the security interest is not cancelled).
 The statutory rule is that secured creditors that fail to enforce the security interest ahead of liquidation temporarily lose control over the collateral, although they maintain the right to receive part of the price equivalent to the weight of the collateral in the estate.
-The SIA foresees a veto right for secured creditors, although its scope and how it can be overridden are currently under discussion.
+The New Spanish Insolvency Act foresees a veto right for secured creditors, although its scope and how it can be override are currently under discussion.

-The Draft Bill foresees the appointment of a pre-insolvency expert whose purpose is to gather offers for the purchase of the business unit and who, ultimately, may be appointed as insolvency administrator and issue a report favouring a specific binding offer.
-However, the Draft Bill also foresees several terms for creditors and interested third parties to file allegations, which can potentially delay the authorisation of a business unit sale.v Taking and enforcement of security in SpainTaking security
+The New Spanish Insolvency Act foresees (following the practice established by some Spanish court who elaborated protocols envisaging the pre-pack sale of business units) the appointment of a pre-insolvency expert whose purpose is to gather offers for the purchase of the business unit and who, ultimately, may be appointed as insolvency administrator and issue a report favouring a specific binding offer.v Taking and enforcement of security in SpainTaking security

 Under Spanish law, obligations can be secured by in rem rights (e.g., mortgages over real estate or pledges (with or without transfer of possession) over movable assets) where a specific asset secures fulfilment of an obligation, or in personal guarantees, where a person guarantees fulfilment of an obligation.
-There are also material differences in proceedings for their enforcement (as explained below) and their treatment during insolvency under the TRLC and the Draft Bill where creditors with collateral over specific property or rights (e.g., mortgage or pledge) or equivalent rights (e.g., finance lease agreements) are classified as privileged creditors and are bound by the composition only if they accept it voluntarily or through cram-in mechanisms.
+There are also material differences in proceedings for their enforcement (as explained below) and their treatment during insolvency under the New Spanish Insolvency Act where creditors with collateral over specific property or rights (e.g., mortgage or pledge) or equivalent rights (e.g., finance lease agreements) are classified as privileged creditors and are bound by the composition only if they accept it voluntarily or through cram-in mechanisms.